 In 1997 somewhat of a revival of fortunes began with the Club winning the Division 3 League Title and also by gaining promotion to Division 2 that year also.

 The Club remained in Division 2 for years but were then relegated to Division 3 where we they remained until a youthful new team emerged from what was a "promising young underage team" to win the Junior Championship and League in 2007.

-This brilliant young team went on to be the first Cavan junior Team to represent the County in an Official GAA Ulster Council Championship Quartetr Final - where they comprehensively defeated the Antrim Champions Aughohill in fine free flowing style in Breffni Park, Cavan.
+This brilliant young team went on to be the first Cavan Junior Team to represent the County in an Official GAA Ulster Council Championship Quarter Final - where they comprehensively defeated the Antrim Champions Aughohill in fine free flowing style in Breffni Park, Cavan.

 Inexperience proved the undoing of the side when after a disappointing first half performance against "The Rock" from Tyrone this young side were

 In 2013 Killeshandra bet Shercock in a tight Intermediate Final to bring the Tommy Gilroy cup back to the town for the first time since 1991.
 In the same year the won the Division 2 league and were promoted to Division 1.